abdullashahzan/Floating-AI/readme.md

 **Q: How do I my AI a personality?**
 A: Type `set personality: <personality>` in the input box to set your AI chatbot's personality.

-**Q: How do I copy the AI output?**
-A: Press `F1` on your keyboard to instantly copy the latest AI response to your clipboard.

 **Q: How do I close the application?**
 A: Type `exit` in the input box or press the `Esc` key.